Suvekshyajha/shot_classification/README.md

 | Pandas / csv | Saving data to CSV |
 | tqdm | Progress bar in terminal |

-### What Was Simplified

-The original version of this code had extra complexity that wasn't needed for the core task.
-Here's what was removed to keep it clean:

-- **Removed MediaPipe pose estimation** — it added 60+ lines and rarely improved results over the simpler racket-position approach
-- **Removed `class_id` from Detection** — the class name is enough, the number isn't needed anywhere
-- **Removed `BallTracker.arc()`** — the simpler `is_going_up()` check covers the same logic
-- **Removed `confidence` score from ShotEvent** — it wasn't being used in any output
-- **Removed verbose debug logging** — kept only essential info logs

-Everything the assignment asks for still works: detection, classification of 3+ shot types, player association, JSON/CSV output, and annotated video.

----

 ## Challenges Faced